KARMA (KARMA) Price Hits $0.0006 on Major Exchanges

-KARMA (KARMA) traded up 1.5% against the US dollar during the 24 hour period ending at 11:00 AM Eastern on July 1st.
-KARMA has a total market capitalization of $3.33 million and $2.00 worth of KARMA was traded on exchanges in the last day.
-One KARMA coin can currently be bought for approximately $0.0006 or 0.00000003 BTC on major cryptocurrency exchanges.
-In the last seven days, KARMA has traded 7.9% lower against the US dollar.
+KARMA (KARMA) traded up 1.8% against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on July 6th.
+Over the last week, KARMA has traded up 2.3% against the US dollar.
+One KARMA coin can now be bought for approximately $0.0006 or 0.00000003 BTC on cryptocurrency exchanges.
+KARMA has a market capitalization of $3.53 million and approximately $3.00 worth of KARMA was traded on exchanges in the last 24 hours.

 - FairCoin (FAIR) traded flat against the dollar and now trades at $0.0081 or 0.00000025 BTC.